realpython/realpython-blog/2016/2016-08-30-flask-by-example-custom-angular-directive-with-D3.md

 1. [Part Five](/blog/python/flask-by-example-integrating-flask-and-angularjs/): Set up Angular on the front-end to continuously poll the back-end to see if the request is done processing.
 1. [Part Six](/blog/python/updating-the-staging-environment/): Push to the staging server on Heroku - setting up Redis and detailing how to run two processes (web and worker) on a single Dyno.
 1. [Part Seven](/blog/python/flask-by-example-updating-the-ui): Update the front-end to make it more user-friendly.
-1. **Part Eight: Add the D3 library into the mix to create a frequency distribution and histogram chart. (_current_)**
+1. **Part Eight: Create a custom Angular Directive to display a frequency distribution chart using JavaScript and D3. (_current_)**

 > Need the code?
 Grab it from the [repo](https://github.com/realpython/flask-by-example/releases).

-Let's look at the current user interface...
+Let's look at what we currently have...

 ## Current User Interface